shirish93/shirish93.github.io/_posts/2024-02-16-ollama-mac.md

 ---
-layout: post
-title: Running large language models (LLM) locally on your Mac using OLLAMA
 author: shirish
 categories:
 - ai
 - llm
 - tutorial
 featured: false
 hidden: false
 image: assets/images/llama.png
 image_description: Image generated using Gemini AI.
 Will be replaced soon.
+last_modified_at: '2026-08-04'
+layout: post
+title: Running large language models (LLM) locally on your Mac using OLLAMA
 ---

 This is an introduction to Large Language Models (LLMs) and an instruction to running them locally on a Mac using OLLAMA.